 I have an ORCID iD - What do I do next?

-The University Library is partnering with the Research Service Office (RSO) to implement ORCID at UC.
 Once you have created your ORCID iD, please add it to your Pure Profile.
 Your Pure profile will automatically update your ORCID profile.

 Librarians are available to help you with: